-"Official" means any person making decisions that could have an effect on an Event including, judges, race organisers, any person/s responsible for setting the course, who may be called upon to give evidence in respect of any aspect of an Event.
+"Official" means any person making decisions that could have an effect on an Event including, judges, operators of manual and electronic timing systems, race organisers, any person/s responsible for setting the course, who may be called upon to give evidence in respect of any aspect of an Event.
 Official includes any person conducting breath or drug testing, or any other program as directed by SRA.

 "Protest" means the dispute resolution procedure as outlined in rule 6.
 "Race Director" means the person appointed under rule 4.2(b)(i).